Sachu

-Saraswathi Sundaresan Iyer, professionally known as Kumari Sachu is an Indian actress who has acted in more than 500 films in five different languages and a few television serials.
-She is a character actress/comedienne who nonchalantly blended into the roles she has portrayed over five decades.
-She made her film début in 1952 in the film Rani at the age of 4, and has since then been a prominent face on the silver screen.
+Saraswathi Sundaresan Iyer, professionally known as Sachu, is an Indian actress who has acted in more than 500 films in five different languages and a few television serials.
+She is a character actress/comedienne who blends into the roles she has portrayed over five decades.
+She made her film début in 1952 in the film Rani at the age of 4, and has since been a prominent face on the silver screen.
 She started acting in television serials in 1995.